aarongustafson/aaron-gustafson.com/source/about/biography/index.markdown

 ## Brief Bio (59 Words)

 As would be expected from a former manager of the [Web Standards Project](http://webstandards.org), Aaron Gustafson is passionate about web standards and accessibility.
-He has been working on the web for nearly two decades and recently joined [Microsoft](http://www.microsoft.com/) as a web standards advocate to work closely with their browser team.
+He has been working on the web for nearly two decades and is a web standards advocate at [Microsoft](http://www.microsoft.com/), working closely with their browser team.
 He writes about whatever’s on his mind at [aaron-gustafson.com](http://www.aaron-gustafson.com/).

 ## Full Bio (192 Words)

 As would be expected from a former manager of the [Web Standards Project](http://webstandards.org), Aaron Gustafson is passionate about web standards and accessibility.

 In his nearly two decades working on the Web, Aaron has worked with a number of companies you’ve probably heard of including Box, Happy Cog, Major League Baseball, McAfee, *the New York Times*, SAS, StubHub, the U.S. Environmental Protection Agency, Vanguard, Walgreens, and Yahoo.
-He recently joined [Microsoft](http://www.microsoft.com/) as a web standards advocate to work closely with their browser team.
+He joined [Microsoft](http://www.microsoft.com/) as a web standards advocate to work closely with their browser team.

 Aaron loves to share his knowledge and insights in written form.
 His [three-part series on progressive enhancement for *A List Apart*](http://alistapart.com/author/agustafson) is a perennial favorite and his seminal book on the subject, [*Adaptive Web Design*](http://adaptivewebdesign.com), has earned him numerous accolades and honors.
 When he’s not writing, Aaron is frequently on the road [presenting at conferences and running workshops](http://lanyrd.com/profile/aarongustafson/) across the globe.